na-stewart/sanic-security/README.md

 start_tls=false
 ```

-You may remove each section below `TORTOISE` in the configuration you aren't using.
+You may remove each section in the configuration you aren't using.
 For example, if you're not utilizing Twillio you can
 delete the `TWILLIO` section.

 Once you've configured Sanic Security, you can initialize Sanic with the example below: